petrstepanov/bimmersticker-hexo/source/_posts/custom-engine-windshield-sticker.md

 description: Custom BMW engine sticker with wording "Powered" and stripes.
 Designed for the windshield.
 We can make it for any engine model - M30, M50, M52, S52, N54, N55, S38, s52 etc. Text us your engine model.
 Free US Shipping.
 price: 12.99
 size: Size is 24 × 3¼ in (91 × 8 cm)
-material: ORACAL 651 or Cricut vinyl
+product_id:	ST_BMW_ENGINE
-colors: [white, silver]
+material: ORACAL 651 or Cricut vinyls
 categories:
 - Bmw Special
 ebay_url: https://www.ebay.com/itm/192698406384